-A traveler may not claim reimbursement for meals or lodging for overnight travel within 50 miles of the traveler's headquarters or residence, whichever is closer to the traveler's destination, unless approved by the vice president or provost.
-A link to the Hotel Accommodations within 50 mile approval memo form canbe found in the appendix.
+A traveler may not claim reimbursement for meals or lodging for overnight travel within 50 miles of the traveler's headquarters or residence, whichever is closer to the traveler's destination, unless approved by the vice president of the employee's business unit or Provost for faculty staffs.
+A link to the Hotel Accommodations within 50 mile approval memo form can be found in the Appendix.
+The approval for Hotel Accommodations within 50-mile form must be attached with Spend Authorization

-Hotel Accommodations